-The following faculty and staff opportunities are available:
+The following opportunities are available:

 The University of Waterloo, School of Pharmacy is the anchor institution for UW’s Downtown Kitchener Health Sciences Campus, located approximately 5 km south of the main campus in Waterloo.
 The Health Sciences Campus is also home to a regional program of McMaster University’s Michael G. DeGroote School of Medicine, and a satellite of the UW School of Optometry’s teaching clinic, creating unique opportunities for inter-professional, collaborative learning and patient care.
 A full-service family health team, seeing approximately 200 patients per day, is also situated on the site.